Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST id="dotnet-client-constructor-overloads" %} provide constructor overloads that allow specifying additional options such as credentials, a custom HTTP pipeline, or advanced configuration.

 Custom pipeline and client-specific configuration are represented by an `options` parameter.
-Guidelines for using `HttpPipelineOptions` can be found in [Extending and Using HttpPipelineOptions](#dotnet-usage-options) section below.
+The type of the parameter is typically a subclass of ```ClientOptions``` type.
+Guidelines for using `ClientOptions` can be found in [Extending and Using ClientOptions](#dotnet-usage-options) section below.

 For example, the `ConfigurationClient` type and its public constructors look as follows: